History & Facts

 The buildings are affectionately referred to as being located on the “upper side” or “lower side” of campus.
 The original upper side building, sitting on the highest point of the property, was completed in September 1869 with adjacent buildings added later; lower side buildings were completed in 1928.

-The renovated Anthony Cardinal Bevilacqua Theological Research Center at Ryan Memorial Library opened in 2005, with a rare book collection of 20,000+ volumes dating as far back as the Middle Ages.
-The fine arts collection of more than 750 pieces is distributed throughout the Seminary and includes European paintings, original prints and Thomas Eakins portraits.
+The renovated Ryan Memorial Library opened in 2005.
+The fine arts collection of more than 400 pieces is distributed throughout the Seminary and includes European paintings, original prints, and portraits.

 - Pius XII as Cardinal Pacelli

 - John Paul II, twice as Cardinal Wojtyla, and a third time as Pope

 - Mother Angelica, founder of EWTN

 - Avery Cardinal Dulles

 Click here for archival video of the Seminary in the 1930's.

 Click here for archival video of the Seminary from 1939.

 Click here to listen to archival audio of the Seminary choir led by Monsignor James A. Boylan, D.D., Director

 Click here to listen to St. Charles Borromeo Seminary's Choir led by Monsignor James A. Boylan sing Inroit Messa A Tre Voce D'Uomo Lorenzo Perosi